serpenscaput/wl9/Fraggerstein 2 (Demo)/Fraggerstein 2 (Demo) - README.txt

 not boring or impossible.

-I like my levels - if you have any suggestions, or even any comments, questions or queries then email me at topfragger@hotmail.com.
+I like my levels - if you have any suggestions, or even any comments, questions or queries then email me at topfragger (at) hotmail.com.
 Enjoy the game demo - have fun!!